Different Kinds Of Snot And What To Do About Them

 or fungal infection.
 There are six common colors that snot can take on, including: clear, white, green/yellow, red/pink, brown/orange, and black. mucus can change colors for a variety of reasons, but each color tells a story about what is going on in your body.
 Furthermore, the viscosity – or thickness – of your mucus can also tell you a lot.

 Here is a basic breakdown of what the different colors of mucus mean:

-White: White snot differs from clear snot when it looks cloudy and clumpier than normal.
+White: White mucus differs from clear mucus when it looks cloudy and clumpier than normal.
 Oftentimes, this points to the common cold.
 White snot is caused by your snot losing its water content, making it thick and cloudy.
 You might also be experiencing a sore throat, congestion, coughing, or a low-grade fever.

 Yellow/Green: Yellow snot is a good sign if you’ve been experiencing symptoms of an illness.
 It means that your immune system is fighting back.
 The yellow color is caused by white blood cells gathering to kill invaders.
 Once they are done, they are discarded in your snot and turn it a yellow/brown color.
 If your snot turns green, it means your immune system is working very hard to fight the infection.
 This is often accompanied by snot becoming very thick.
 It can be a sign of a sinus infection or more serious bacterial infection.

 Pink/Red: Pink or red snot usually points to some sort of injury or nasal trauma.
 Snot can become stained red or pinkish from blood.
 This can happen because of a hit to the nose or because you have been excessively blowing it, causing it to dry out and bleed.

 Brown/Orange: Brownish-orange snot can be caused by old blood leaving the body and often follows pink/red snot.
 It can also be caused by something you inhaled that discolors the mucus, such as dirt.